amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Governance/RAID-management.md

 ## RAID Logs

-A RAID log is a document or tool used to capture, track and manage any identified RAID items.
-Typically RAID logs are used to proactively identify, assess, and manage risks, assumptions, issues, and dependencies throughout the problem lifecycle.
+RAID logs are a maintained list of the current Risks, Assumptions, Issues, and Dependencies, and support tracking and communication of RAID items.

+The RAID Log details the RAID items as well as their status.

 By maintaining a comprehensive RAID log, delivery teams can improve their ability to anticipate and respond to challenges, minimise disruptions, and ultimately improve effectiveness.

 ## Responsibilities